Creating & Managing Customer Relationship Management (CRM) in Notion: Expert Guide

 Before building your CRM in Notion, plan and structure your database to ensure a streamlined workflow.
 Consider these elements:

-- Contacts: Identify the key information for each contact, such as name, email, phone number, and additional details like Company, job title, or address.
+- Contacts: Identify key information for each contact, such as name, email, phone number, and additional details like Company, job title, or address.

 - Organizations: If your business interacts with multiple organizations, create a separate table to store details about each one.
 Link these organizations to their respective contacts.